felipe-parodi/quickjot/README.md

 - Add option to adjust text size
 - Add confirmation dialog for note deletion with "Don't show again" option
 - Keep recent notes in trash for ~30 days?
+- Add ability to clear notes (from memory)
+- Explore other data/memory optimization techniques

 If you prefer a simple, blank canvas, I recommend the superior [typehere.app](https://typehere.app/).